dikortis/LetsTalkETC/Episodes/Episode_12.md

-have the network agree you a block temporarily before it gets elevated up to Bitcoin the issue with having um and the thing is a lot of proof to proof miners who are all working separately none of them are you know each other and necessarily er work
+have the network agree you a block temporarily before it gets elevated up to Bitcoin the issue with having and the thing is a lot of proof to proof miners who are all working separately none of them are you know each other and necessarily er work